rschmehl/reveal-plugins/attribution/README.md

 ## Installation

-Copy the file `plugin.js` into a subfolder of the plugin folder of your Reveal.js installation, i.e. `plugin/attribution` and load the plugin as shown below.
+Copy the file `plugin.js` into a subfolder of the plugin folder of your Reveal.js installation, i.e. `plugin/fullscreen`, and copy the file `attribution.css` into the `dist` subfolder of your Reveal.js installation.
+Load the plugin as shown below.

 ```html
 <link rel="stylesheet" href="dist/attribution.css">